GooTechnologies/learn/tutorials/create/environment/index.md

 ![](1.jpg)

 The ENVIRONMENT tab is an essential part of Create.
 For those of you coming from an art background, this tab would roughly constitute the negative space of your scene.
 Everything surrounding your 3D objects is defined here, and it can also have a lot of influence of how your objects are shown.
-We'll start by opening the ENVIRONMENT tab.
+We'll start by opening the ENVIRONMENT tab to the left.

 ![](2.jpg)